williamouyang/okta.github.io/docs/api/rest/policy.md

 None

+# Rules

-## Rules
+## Rules Model and Defaults

 ### Default Rules

  - Only the default policy contains a default rule.
-The default rule cannot be edited.
+The default rule cannot be edited or deleted.

- - The default rule is determined by the system property in the JSON shown in the next section.
+ - The default rule is required and always is the last rule in the priority order.
+If you add rules to the default policy, they have a higher priority than the default rule.

+ - The `system` attribute determines whether a rule is created by a system or by a user.
+The default rule is the only rule that has this attribute.

 ### Rule Model